oppia/oppia-web-developer-docs/Adding-new-translations-for-i18n.md

 - When designing a page, plan for the case where strings are twice the length in other languages.
 Also, think about how the page would look like if the language is written from right to left.
 - Try to include as much text as you can in a single key, so that the translator can provide a more coherent translation.
 Do not divide a paragraph into multiple keys unless you cannot avoid it.
 Don't split strings up and concatenate them, since different languages will use a different grammatical order.
 - If you need to include html in your string, such as `<a></a>` tags, try and pass the code as an argument to the translation service.
 - Note that other languages may have more plural forms or genres than English.
-So, for example, if you include a sentence that is always going to be plural in English, add pluralization support regardless in your translation.
+So, for example, if you include a sentence that is always going to be plural in English, add pluralization support regardless in your translation (see [Note 2 on pluralization](#note-2-pluralization] above).

 ### Adding a new translation key